 Day 8 Livingstone & The Victoria Falls

-Today you're driven back to Vurumba's airstrip, where you board a light aircraft for the hour and a half flight to Kasane Airport.
-On arrival, your private driver meets you for the two hour journey to your accommodation.
-Along the way, you cross the Zambezi River by speedboat, entering Zambia.
+Today you'll be driven back to Vurumba's airstrip, where you'll board a light aircraft for the hour and a half flight to Kasane Airport.
+On arrival, your private driver will meet you for the two hour journey to your accommodation.
+Along the way, you'll cross the Zambezi River by speedboat, entering Zambia.
 Here, another car will be waiting to take you on to your accommodation in Livingstone.
 You can spend the rest of the day relaxing or exploring the town.
 We could also arrange for you to join a guided sunset river cruise to see and learn about Zambezi wildlife, including birds, hippo and crocodiles.

 Day 9 Livingstone & The Victoria Falls

 Today you pay a visit to the mighty Victoria Falls, one of the seven natural wonders of the world.
 Gazing out over the expanse of water, you can hear its roar and feel the spray as it crashes into the crevasse.
 The falls are part of the Mosi O Tunya National Park, which also offers opportunities for viewing wildlife such as giraffe, zebra and impala on game drives.
 You may also wish to explore nearby villages to learn about the local culture, or pay a visit to Livingstone Museum.

 Another day to enjoy Victoria Falls and the surrounding area.
 You could take a guided canoe trip along the river, try a spot of fishing or browse a local craft market for some hand-crafted souvenirs.
 A helicopter or microlight flight over the falls is a different way to experience this natural spectacle, and an impressive way to end your trip, as you can get a real sense of scale from the air.